Gateway to the American River

 Work on star thistle starts at 9 am, then take a break at 10 am for our discussion on climate change and why habitat restoration is even more important in a changing climate.
 Those who want to remain after the discussion can go back to star thistle removal.

 If you want to help with star thistle removal, please wear long pants and sleeves—star thistle is prickly.
 Bring leather gloves, a water bottle (we’ll have jugs to refill them), shovels and hoes.
 Happily, the weather is supposed to be relatively cool tomorrow.
+All volunteers must sign a waiver.
+Copies available at the event.

 Climate change is the biggest challenge of our time.
 Join Friends of the River Banks and Friends of Sutter's Landing Park on Saturday, August 10, 2019 @10 am, to talk about how a changing climate will impact our neighborhood stretch of the American River, the species that live there, the larger Sacramento area, and all we hold dear.
 We’ll also talk about what we can do to address the climate crisis.
 While this gathering is mostly geared toward adults, children are welcome to join us for the walk and to remind us how important it is to ensure a safe climate for future generations.